pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 D "long road to recovery" (fourth paragraph).

 E "virtual reality" (fourth paragraph).

-Item.
 28. In text above, the expression "What began for many as a temporary stop-gap measure" (at the beginning of the fifth paragraph) refers to

-Item.
 28. No texto acima, a expressão ''O que começou para muitos como uma medida paliativa temporária" (no início do quinto parágrafo) refere-se a